WNPN: History

-The station signed on June 10, 2006, as WUMD, owned by the University of Massachusetts Dartmouth.
+The station signed on June 10, 2006, as WUMD in North Dartmouth, Massachusetts, owned by the University of Massachusetts Dartmouth.
 WUMD served as a replacement for WSMU-FM, which began with 10 watts of power on 91.1 MHz as WUSM in September 1973.
 Its first studio was in the cafeteria basement.
 In the fall of 1974, WUSM moved its studio to the campus center and increased power.
 It remained a student-programmed station throughout the next three decades.
 The call letters changed to WSMU-FM in 1989.
 In June 2006, UMass Dartmouth sold the 91.1 frequency to the Educational Media Foundation, which relaunched it as WTKL; the programming that had been on WSMU-FM then moved to the new WUMD on 89.3.